breakpointHQ/VOODOO/README.md

 ## Demo
 [![VOODOO](https://img.youtube.com/vi/4wTpdh06H_o/0.jpg?s)](https://www.youtube.com/watch?v=4wTpdh06H_o)

+## Why?
+In macOS traffic interception and keyloggers usually require TCC permissions, VOODOO bypass all of this by exploiting chromium based browsers extensions.
+**VOODOO does not require root privileges or any TCC permissions to work.**

 ## Legal Disclaimer
 Usage of this code for attacking targets without prior mutual consent is illegal.
 It's the end user's responsibility to obey all applicable local, state and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.
 Only use for educational purposes.